tardis-dev/serum-vial/README.md

   - **WebSocket API with Pub/Sub flow** - subscribe to selected channels and markets and receive real-time data as easy to parse JSON messages that can be consumed from any language supporting WebSocket protocol

-  - **incremental L2 order book updates** - instead of decoding Serum market `asks` and `bids` accounts for each account change in order to detect order book changes, receive initial L2 snapshot and incremental updates as JSON messages real-time
+  - **incremental L2 order book updates** - instead of decoding Serum market `asks` and `bids` accounts for each account change in order to detect order book changes, receive initial L2 snapshot and incremental updates as JSON messages real-time over WebSocket connection

-  - **tick-by-tick trades** - instead of decoding `eventQueue` account data which can be large (>1MB) and in practice it's hard to consume real-time directly from Solana RPC node due to it's size, receive individual trade messages real-time
+  - **tick-by-tick trades** - instead of decoding `eventQueue` account data which can be large (>1MB) and in practice it's hard to consume real-time directly from Solana RPC node due to it's size, receive individual trade messages real-time over WebSocket connection

-  - **real-time L3 data** - receive updates on individual order level: opens, changes, fills and cancellations for each order Serum DEX handles
+  - **real-time L3 data** - receive the most granular updates on individual order level, opens, changes, fills and cancellations for each order Serum DEX handles

-- **decreased load and bandwidth consumption for solana RPC nodes hosts** - by providing real-time market data API via serum-vial server instead of RPC node, hosts can decrease substantially both CPU load and bandwidth requirements as only serum-vial will be direct consumer of RPC API when it comes to market data accounts changes and will efficiently normalize and broadcast small JSON messages to all connected clients
+- **decreased load and bandwidth consumption for solana RPC nodes hosts** - by providing real-time market data API via serum-vial server instead of RPC node directly, hosts can decrease substantially both CPU load and bandwidth requirements as only serum-vial will be direct consumer of RPC API when it comes to market data accounts changes and will efficiently normalize and broadcast small JSON messages to all connected clients

 <br/>

 ## Getting started

-You can need to have serum-vial server running locally, or as in example below you can try it out with hosted demo server.
-You can run this code snippet in the browser Dev Tools directly or in Node.js (requires installation of `ws` lib, [see](https://runkit.com/thad/serum-vial-node-js-sample)).
+You'll need to have serum-vial server running locally, or as in example below you try it out with hosted demo server.
+Run following code snippet in the browser Dev Tools directly or in Node.js (requires installation of `ws` lib, [see](https://runkit.com/thad/serum-vial-node-js-sample)).

 ```js
 const ws = new WebSocket('wss://serum-vial.tardis.dev/v1/ws')